Why migrate to Amazon WAF? - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 • Web ACL limits are now based on computing needs – Web ACL limits are now based on web ACL capacity units (WCU).
 Amazon WAF calculates the WCU for a rule according to the operating capacity that's required to run the rule.
 The WCU of a web ACL is the sum of the WCU of all rules and rule groups in the web ACL.

 For general information about WCU, see How Amazon WAF works.
-For information about each rule's WCU usage, see Rule statement basics.
+For information about each rule's WCU usage, see Using rule statements in Amazon WAF.

 • Document-based rule writing – You can now write and express rules, rule groups, and web ACLs in JSON format.
 You no longer need to use individual API calls to create different conditions and then associate the conditions to a rule.
 This greatly simplifies how you write and maintain your code.
 You can access a JSON format of your web ACLs through the console when you're viewing the web ACL, by choosing Download web ACL as JSON.
 When you are creating your own rule, you can access its JSON representation by choosing Rule JSON editor.

 • Rule nesting and full logical operation support – You can write complex combined rules by using logical rule statements and by using nesting.
 You can create statements such as [A AND NOT(B OR C)].
-For more information, see Logical rule statements.
+For more information, see Using logical rule statements in Amazon WAF.

 • Improved rate-based rules – In the latest version of Amazon WAF, you can customize the time window that the rule evaluates and how the rule aggregates requests.
 You can customize aggregation using combinations of a number of web request characteristics.
 Additionally the latest rate-based rules react more quickly to changes in traffic.
-For more information, see Rate-based rule statement.
+For more information, see Using rate-based rule statements in Amazon WAF.

 • Variable CIDR range support for IP set – IP set specifications now have more flexibility in the IP ranges.
 For IPv4, Amazon WAF supports /1 to /32.
 For IPv6, Amazon WAF supports /1 to /128.
 For more information about IP sets, see IP set match rule statement.

 • Chainable text transformations – Amazon WAF can perform multiple text transformations against web request content before inspecting it.
-For more information, see Text transformation options.
+For more information, see Using text transformations in Amazon WAF.

 • Improved console experience – The new Amazon WAF console features visual rule builder and a more user intuitive console design.

 • Expanded options for Firewall Manager Amazon WAF policies – In the Firewall Manager management of Amazon WAF web ACLs, you can now create a set of rule groups that Amazon WAF processes first and a set of rule groups that Amazon WAF processes last.
 After you apply the Amazon WAF policy, local account owners can add their own rule groups that Amazon WAF processes in between these two sets.
-For more information about Firewall Manager Amazon WAF policies, see Amazon WAF policies.
+For more information about Firewall Manager Amazon WAF policies, see Using Amazon WAF policies with Firewall Manager.

 • Amazon CloudFormation support for all rule statement types – Amazon WAF in Amazon CloudFormation supports all rule statement types that the Amazon WAF console and API support.
 Additionally, you can easily convert the rules that you write in JSON format to YAML format.